 How to Delete “Frequently Visited” Sites from Safari on iPhone & iPad

-Deleting Web Pages from Safari Frequently Visited List in iOS
+How to Delete Web Pages from Safari Frequently Visited List in iOS and iPadOS

 This is the same whether it’s Safari on iPhone, iPad, or iPod touch: